nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 <ins>`loadMembersData()`</ins>

-Takes in `MemberList` as a key argument.
 Reads data from the groups' associated `members.txt` and unpacks it before inserting `Member` objects into `MemberList`.

 <ins>`loadTransactionsData()`</ins>

-Takes in `TransactionList` and `MemberList` as key arguments.
 Reads data from the groups' associated `transactions.txt` and unpacks it, checking if each member exists in `MemberList` before inserting `Transaction` objects into `TransactionList`.

 <ins>`saveMembersData()`</ins>

-Takes in `MemberList` as a key argument.
 Writes packaged data from each `Member` and saves it as a record in `members.txt`.

 <ins>`saveTransactionsData()`</ins>

-Takes in `TransactionList` as a key argument.
 Writes packaged data from each `Transaction` and saves it as a record in `transactions.txt`

 ### Member and MemberList